FabienTregan/TheOldManGlitch/readme.md

 Quit the menu

-> Pokémon is an RPG game which came out in 1994, 1996 in Europe.
+> Pokémon is an RPG game which came out in 1996 in japan, 1998 in Europe.
 You can move around in the world.

 move around while saying this, stop next to the East shore facing east and re-open the menu.